Sales and lettings: 0151 703 3703

 First Time Resolution

-If we can't resolve your complaint at First Time Resolution, we will escalate your complaint to Stage 1 of the complaints process.
+If we can't resolve your complaint at First Time Resolution, we will escalate your complaint to Final Resolution of the complaints process.

 We will contact you by telephone, letter or a home visit to discuss your complaint in more detail, to make sure that we understand why you are unhappy with our service, before providing you with a written response.